meilisearch/specifications/text/0061-error-format-and-definitions.md

 ### I. Summary

-The error format is updated to no longer contain unnecessary `error` prefix terms in the names of these attributes. e.g. `errorType` becomes `type`.
-The context is clear enough to understand that this is an `error` object.

-This specification also serves as a reference point for the complete list of API errors that the user may encounter.
+This specification serves as a reference point for the complete list of API errors that the user may encounter.

-#### Summary Key Points

-- `error` is removed from the attributes name and `type` values.
-- An exhaustive list of API errors is defined with their message variants.
-See Errors List part.

 ### II.
 Motivation

 The motivation is to stabilize the current `error` resource to a version that conforms to our API convention and thus allows future evolutions on a more solid base.
-This specification avoids adding unnecessary information in the error object's attribute names.

 The second motivation is to describe in an exhaustive way all the errors that the user may encounter during his use of the API.
 This list will be kept up to date.